Shamilkv34/book/nostarch/chapter16.md

 family of related `Cell<T>` types are not `Sync`.
 The implementation of borrow checking that `RefCell<T>` does at runtime is not thread-safe.
-The smart pointer `Mutex<T>` is `Sync` and can be used to share access with multiple threads, as you saw in “Sharing a Mutex<T> Between Multiple Threads” on page XX.
+The smart pointer `Mutex<T>` is `Sync` and can be used to share access with multiple threads, as you saw in “Sharing a Mutex<T> Between Multiple Threads” on page 368.

 ### Implementing Send and Sync Manually Is Unsafe